Going Overboard: Cast

+Production

+A week before filming began, 22-year-old Adam Sandler was cast in Going Overboard after some crew members saw him performing comedy at The Improv in Los Angeles.
+After a show, they approached him and offered him the role outright.

 Reception

-On Rotten Tomatoes, the film has four reviews listed, all of which are negative.
+On Rotten Tomatoes, the film has three (previously four) reviews listed, all of which are negative.

 David Nusair of Reel Film Reviews gave it zero out of four, and called it "...a slapdash and thoroughly amateurish piece of work that suffers from a total dearth of positive attributes."
 J.R.
 Taylor of Entertainment Weekly gave it a grade D.